Unimaru: The art museum between North and South Korea where the curator wears a bulletproof vest - KTVZ

 It’s Unimaru’s location that makes it unsafe.
 The museum rests on the DMZ, or Korean Demilitarized Zone, a no-man’s-land along the 38th parallel which divides North and South Korea.

-Its inaugural exhibition, entitled “2021 DMZ Art and Peace Platform,” featured 34 artworks by 32 artists and opened in September 2021.
+Its inaugural exhibition, titled “2021 DMZ Art and Peace Platform,” featured 34 artworks by 32 artists and opened in September 2021.

 Prior to becoming a museum, Unimaru was a customs clearinghouse, where visitors went through security screening before being allowed to visit the DMZ from 2003 to 2007.
 This was then replaced by a bigger office.